flaviogoncalves/teams_to_chime_gateway/README.md

 To use the teams to chime gateway you should have:

 1 - Microsoft 365 account\
-2 - Microsoft Teams License Office365 E3 or Office365 E5\
+2 - Microsoft Teams, any business license. \
-3 - Microsoft Phone System License (Estimated cost US$8.00 per subscriber per month)\
+3 - Microsoft Phone System Addon license or “Business Voice without calling plan” Add On License - (https://docs.microsoft.com/en-us/microsoftteams/business-voice/country-region-availability)\
 4 - Amazon AWS Account

 ## AMI